Safe and supportive gatherings to improve your writing

 We meet in group session for at least 4 hours each day.
 Depending on the workshop, we may meet in group session all day.
 There isn’t as much time to write outside of group session or to explore the neighborhood.

-Workshops often focus on a specific type or genre of writing—for example, interpretive writing (including exhibit labels, nature trail signs, and museum programs).
+Greenfire workshops often focus on a specific type or genre of writing—for example, interpretive writing (including exhibit labels, nature trail signs, and museum programs), creative nonfiction (memoir, nature writing, essays), or fiction (overall or restricted to a specific genre).
 During group sessions, we explore the specific type of writing, experiment with writing techniques and prompts, and share writing exercise results.

 We also spend time in group sessions learning how to effectively review our own and others’ work and formally critiquing each others’ work in the safe, supportive environment of the workshop.
 For most workshops, you can submit work ahead of time, but you don’t have to.
 Longer workshops (4 days or more) may include a one-on-one session with each participant and feedback of previously submitted work.